Set up your Merchant Center Account

 Make your first API request (without a line of code!)

-Ensure that the logged in Google account is in the 'Users' list in the settings of your Merchant Center account.
-This is illustrated below:
+Ensure that the logged in Google account is listed in the 'Users' setting, available from the overflow menu.

 In the APIs Explorer, toggle the button to authorize requests using OAuth 2.0: